CMSgov/beneficiary-fhir-data/rfcs/0000-rda-claims--jsonb.md

 * JIRA Ticket(s):
     * [DCGEO-219](https://jira.cms.gov/browse/DCGEO-219)

-FISS and MCS claims can be ingested 3-5 times faster using a JSONB column in a single table per claim type than with the current BNF schema.
-The current schema uses a BNF primary/detail schema structure that requires seven tables (4 for FISS and 3 for MCS) plus accompanying foreign keys and indexes.
+The current schema uses a normalized relational schema structure that requires seven tables (4 for FISS and 3 for MCS) plus accompanying foreign keys and indexes.
-Using a JSONB column to store all of the claim data in a single column we can simplify the schema down to one table for each type of claim.
+By switching to a single table per claim type with a JSONB column to store all of a claim's data in a single column we can simplify the schema and imporve performance.
-Benchmarking on a local postresql database saw ingestion rates 3-4 times faster with this structure.
+Benchmarking on a local postresql database saw ingestion rates 3-5 times faster with this structure.

 ## Table of Contents
 [Table of Contents]: #table-of-contents